facephi/sdk-mobile-documentation/docs/ios/Mobile_SDK.md

 ## 4. Start a new operation

-Every time you want to start the flow of a new operation (examples of operations would be _onboarding, authentication, videoCall_, etc.), it is essential to tell the **SDKController** that it is going to start so the SDK will know that the following **Component** calls (also called **Steps**) will be part of that operation.
+To start the flow of a new operation (examples of operations would be _onboarding, authentication, videoCall_, etc.), it is essential to tell the **SDKController** that it is going to start so the SDK will know that the following **Component** calls (also called **Steps**) will be part of that operation.
 This is necessary _to track_ the global information of this operation on the platform in a satisfactory way.

 When starting a process or flow, **always** call the **newOperation** method